osism/documentation/source/test/infrastructure.rst

     {partitions,[]},
     {alarms,[{'rabbit@20-12',[]},{'rabbit@20-11',[]},{'rabbit@20-10',[]}]}]

-Alternatively, log in to the web interface and check the status of the nodes there.
+Alternatively, log in to the web interface and check the status of the nodes.
+The web interface can be accessed via the internal API address ``http://internal-api.betacloud.xyz:15672/``.
+The username is ``openstack`` and the password can be found at ``environments/kolla/secrects.yml`` in the variable ``rabbitmq_password``.

 .. image:: /images/rabbitmq-nodes.png